 Holista Colltech's core business is to conduct research to find natural solutions so that people can live healthier lives.
 The Group holds proprietary solutions to help food manufacturers produce healthier alternatives - without use of chemicals - that do not compromise tastes and mouth-feel.
-Building on its partnership network and expertise, Holista has also developed sanitising solutions for individual and corporate use to control pandemic infections.
+Building on its partnership network and expertise, Holista has also developed advanced technologies related to collagen and nano-collagen.